preciofishbone/OmniaDocsG2/blocks/media/index.rst

 Media
 ===========

 Use the Media block to add an image or a video anywhere on a page.
-The following file types can be used: tiff, pjp, pjpeg, jfif, tif, gif, svg, bmp, png, jpeg, svgz, jpg, webp, ico, xbm, dib.
+The following file types can be used for images: tiff, pjp, pjpeg, jfif, tif, gif, svg, bmp, png, jpeg, svgz, jpg, webp, ico, xbm, dib.

 Settings
 ***************